edl-jmarcavenido/cloned_geolocator/README.md

+Currently using this to support for Flutter 3.24.5 namespace issue

 # Flutter geolocator plugin

 The Flutter geolocator plugin is built following the federated plugin architecture.
 A detailed explanation of the federated plugin concept can be found in the [Flutter documentation](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins).
 This means the geolocator plugin is separated into the following packages: